thfai2000/taichi-orm/docs/guide/README.md

 })
 ```
 ::: tip
-If you use it as object Key, the argument of that `ComputeFunction` will be given as undefined.
+If you use it as object Key, the argument of that `ComputeValueGetterDefinition` will be given as undefined.
 :::